 - Someone who wants to run a day care out of their home would need a business license, background checks and even home inspection permits.
 This ensures that the home is safe and secure and that the children are in good care.

 As you can see, the need for business licensing and permits is completely dependent on the industry that you are pursuing and the locations where you will operate.
+Regardless of the type of business or industry you’re interested in, it’s a good idea to create a website for your business, it’s the easiest way to gain access to a wide audience and also build some trust for your new venture.

 The 11 most common business licenses and permits